vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 	}
 ```

-We are just going to leave polygonMode as editable input, to be able to toggle beetween wireframe and solid drawing.
+We are just going to leave polygonMode as editable input, to be able to toggle between wireframe and solid drawing.

 cullMode is used to cull backfaces or frontpages, but in here we are going to leave it with no cull by default.
 We are also not using any depth bias here, so we are going to set all of that to 0.